Lifetime ISA guide

 If you do decide to use your LISA for retirement, it shouldn't be used as a substitute for a pension scheme, which will get you a much better deal in the long run.
 Instead, it's a nice added bonus.

 How much can you save with a Lifetime ISA?

-If you use the LISA to purchase a property, the funds will go straight from the bank to the solicitor handling the property purchase.
+It's also worth noting that if you use the LISA to purchase a property, the funds will go straight from the bank to the solicitor handling the property purchase.

 ISAs are a good way of keeping your money safe – particularly from yourself!
 There are always going to be certain risks involved, and although these shouldn't be a huge worry, they should still be taken into consideration.

-- Cash LISA: This is most similar to a regular savings account – you choose how much you pay in and receive a pre-defined amount of tax-free interest on it.
+This is most similar to a regular savings account, in that you choose how much you pay in and receive a pre-defined amount of tax-free interest on it.

-As is always the case with anything that relies on the stock market, this option involves more risk-taking, but can see a higher return if your shares do well.
-However, because of the uncertainty and risks involved, we wouldn't recommend taking out a Shares LISA.
+As is always the case with anything that relies on the stock market, this option involves more risk-taking but can see a higher return if your shares do well.
+Of course, if your investments perform badly, you could lose money.

 How do you open a Lifetime ISA?

 Opening an ISA is a pretty simple process, and it really shouldn't take you a great deal of time.
 That said, you may need some paperwork to hand.